sccn/labstreaminglayer/docs/dev/app_dev.rst

 (EEG amplifier, mouse, eye tracker, Wiimote) then sends it over a LSL stream, or that receives data from a LSL stream to do something meaningful with it (e.g. LabRecorder, visualization).

+The optimal application structure will depend on the data source, the data source API, and the technology/language used to develop the application.
+We have several example applications, outlined below, that may serve as a guide.
+In general, we have found the following structure to be effective for most cases:
+* Optionally present options to the user and wait for the user to click "Start" or "Link"
+* Upon start:
+    * Configure and query the device for the information needed to construct the LSL stream.
+        * `See the liblsl header for the minimally required information <https://github.com/sccn/liblsl/blob/48188a8f6db87bf9d4dee30e154490587342618e/include/lsl/streaminfo.h#L13-L37>`__
+    * Preallocate any data buffers needed to store data from the device.
+    * Create the LSL StreamInfo
+    * Optionally augment the StreamInfo with additional metadata
+        * It is encouraged that the metadata conforms to `the XDF specifications <https://github.com/sccn/xdf/wiki/Meta-Data>`_.
+    * Create the outlet
+* In a loop (in a thread), or via a callback:
+    * Retrive data from the device
+    * Push data to the outlet

 See :doc:`examples` for links to small examples of code, and see the :doc:`(in progress) API documentation <liblsl:index>`.